An undocumented young Mexican woman navigates the challenges of college as her parents struggle to support her in the pursuit of her dreams.

 When Iranian teenager Sepideh discovers an interest in astronomy, she must reconcile her family lifestyle with her professional aspirations.

-Aging members of an all-male eating club in a Bulgarian village argue about women’s rights, homosexuality, and other modern surprises.
+Aging members of an all-male social club in a Bulgarian village argue about women’s rights, homosexuality, and other modern surprises.

 In the industrial town of Port Kembla, a community center embarks on a noble and atypical quest: to serve the townspeople with a not-for-profit funeral service.